ipfs/go-test/cli/random-files/README.md

   -files int
         number of files at each depth (default 10) -filesize int
-        file fize, or the max file size id RandomSize is true (default 4096) -q    do not print files and directories -random-dirs
+        bytes of random data in each file (default 4096) -q    do not print files and directories -random-dirs
-        randomize number of subdirectories, from 1 to -Dirs -random-files
+        randomize number of subdirectories, from 1 to -dirs -random-files
-        randomize number of files, from 1 to -Files -random-size
+        randomize number of files, from 1 to -files -random-size
-        randomize file size, from 1 to -FileSize (default true) -seed int
+        randomize file size, from 1 to -filesize (default true) -seed int
         random seed, 0 for current time
 ```